sensu/sensu-docs/content/sensu-core/1.6/reference/checks.md

 attribute, a [check result][4] indicating "unmatched tokens" will be published for the check execution (e.g.: `"Unmatched check token(s): disk.warning"`).

+#### Token data type limitations

+Tokens will be converted to strings before they are evaluated.
+This means that integers can not be used, as they will end up as strings and type error will be thrown.

+While lists can be used in tokens, individual list items can notbe accessed.
+If used, a quoted representation will be shown.

+For example, in trying to access a subscriptions list of **sensu, rhel, all, client:sensu-enterprise** via tokens, the result would be:

+{{< highlight shell >}}
+[\"sensu\", \"rhel\", \"all\", \"client:sensu-enterprise\"]
+{{< /highlight >}}

 ## Check hooks

 ### What are check hooks? {#what-are-check-hooks}